 Every home is fitted with two main shut off water valves that can turn the flow of water to your home on and off entirely.
 When turning these valves back on, it is critical to ensure that they are opened completely.
 If they are not properly opened and left in this state, the overall flow of water to your home can be limited, reducing the overall pressure in your water supply pipes.
 To avoid this, when turning the valve, be certain that the valve is completely opened before using the fixtures in your home.

 Your Brisbane water pressure specialists

-Looking for a professional plumbing and drainage service in the Brisbane area that can provide your home’s plumbing with an extensive range of cost effective and high quality solutions?
-Brisbane Plumbing and Drainage has a team of licensed professionals who have many years of experience helping Brisbane families with their low water pressure problems.
+Looking for a professional plumbing and drainage service in the Brisbane area that can provide your home’s plumbing with an extensive range of cost-effective and high-quality solutions?
+Brisbane Plumbing and Drainage has a team of licensed local Brisbane plumbers who have many years of experience helping Brisbane families with any plumbing issues that may arise.
 If you think your water pressure is low and want it fixed, call us today on 1300 616 203 or complete our plumber booking request form.